LopezChris/tf/tutorial/tutorial.md

 ### CNN Inference

 In AI terms _Inference_ refers to the ability of a Neural Network to classify objects based on previously presented data.
 [Convolutional Neural Networks (CNNs)](https://en.wikipedia.org/wiki/Convolutional_neural_network) are a special type of network that is most efficient when working with image type data.
-To run inference with a CCN is to classify an image or an object within an image by using previously viewed data.
+To run inference with a CCN is to classify an image or an object within an image by using previously viewed data

 ![elephant](assets/elephant.jpg)